nknithi/petals-and-threads/README.md

 ## Introduction

-The Front-End Development Capstone Project provides an opportunity to apply theoretical knowledge of web development to create a practical e-commerce website.
+The Front-End Development Project provides an opportunity to apply theoretical knowledge of web development to create a practical e-commerce website.
 Split into two phases, the project focuses on front-end development initially, with back-end implementation scheduled for later.

 ## Features